RunlevelConsulting/Automate-Instagram-Uploads/README.md

 Important Stuff To Note!
 ------
 ### Single & Double Quotes
 **Do not use single or double quotes in your caption.** Bash parses the 'docker exec' command badly, I did try escaping but it didn't seem to cooperate.
 I didn't really dwell on it, but if you get it working, let me know.
-I'd recommend grave accents (`) as an alternative.

 ### Local Image Uploads
 If copying a locally-held image into the Docker container, it **must** be placed into the **/home/ubuntu/Desktop/** directory inside the container and it **must** be the only image in that directory.
 This is due to what the cursor macro expects.